SkyCity pulls out of Auckland Pride Parade

 Walker said the decision was made following feedback from SkyCity's own Rainbow community.

-Earlier this week Vodafone New Zealand's Rainbow Whānau announced it would pull out of the Pride Parade down Ponsonby Rd on February 16 next year over the ban on police in uniform.
+NZME, publisher of the NZ Herald, ended its Pride sponsorship yesterday while the Rainbow New Zealand Charitable Trust pulled its funding in response to the ban after a unanimous decision from its board.

-The New Zealand Defence Force has also axed its attendance while the Rainbow New Zealand Charitable Trust has pulled its funding in response to the ban.
+Earlier this week the Vodafone New Zealand's Rainbow Whānau and the New Zealand Defence Force both axed their attendance from the march down Ponsonby Rd on February 16.

-The parade's board chair Cissy Rock has said organisers remain committed to holding the event.
+The parade's board chair Cissy Rock has previously said organisers remain committed to holding the event.

 "The 2019 Auckland Pride Parade was always intended to be a place to cultivate our roots in activism and protest.
 We have always welcomed business groups and institutions who wish to participate in a way that works for the safety of all members of our Rainbow community," Rock said in a statement.